-The Information Seeking Phase: You can’t get ENOUGH of this new information… it’s addicting.
-You’re reading everything you can get your hands on and you’re learning about things that you never knew existed.
+The Information Seeking Phase: You can’t get enough of this new information… it’s addicting.
+Your mind is suddenly open and you’re reading everything you can get your hands on and you’re learning about things that you never knew existed.
 The weirder, the better.
-Things you would have laughed off yesterday suddenly seem possible – the whole world is teeming with new possibility.
-It’s EXCITING.
+Things you would have laughed off yesterday suddenly seem possible.
+The whole world is teeming with new possibility.
+It’s exciting.

-The Processing Phase: The information you come across only creates more questions, and some of it is conflicting, and you’re a little confused.
+The Processing Phase: The information you come across starts to create more questions, and some of it is conflicting, and you become confused.
 What does it all mean?
 Why does this person say one thing and this other person say another thing?
 You also still haven’t quite let go of old doubt and dogma.
 You’re wavering back and forth between “This is right!” and “Am I crazy?”
 It’s a fragile moment.
 Fear still has a grip on you.

 The Discovery Phase: You’re starting to wake up to social issues and systems in the world that you never really gave much thought to before, and you’re PISSED.
 I also call this the “conspiracy” phase… you lose trust in government, in religion, in capitalism, the economy.